Revisiting proton-proton fusion in chiral effective field theory: Results

 An additional uncertainty that has not been included in the SMS-RS result quoted above, $S(0)=(4.100\pm0.019\mathrm{(syst)})\times10^{-23}~\rm{MeV\,fm}^2$, is the uncertainty arising from the axial 2B contact current with $\hat d_R$ determined using Eq.~\eqref{eq:cddr}.
 To estimate this, we consider the Bayesian posterior probability distribution function (PDF) of $c_D$-$c_E$ obtained by Ref.~\cite{Wesolowski:2021cni}.
 In that study, as in the SMS-RS interaction, the $\pi N$ LECs were fixed to central values determined by the Roy-Steiner analysis in Ref.~\cite{Hoferichter:2015tha}.
 The $NN$ LECs at LO, NLO, and NNLO were then fixed by performing a new fit to the $np$ and $pp$ scattering data with $T_\mathrm{lab}^\mathrm{max}=290$~MeV gathered from the Granada 2013 database~\cite{NavarroPerez:2013mvd} as well as the empirical $nn$ effective range parameters.
 Constraints on $c_D$ and $c_E$ were obtained from fitting to binding energies of $^3$H and $^4$He, the charge radius of $^4$He, and the GT matrix element of the $^3$H extracted from tritium $\beta$-decay followed by marginalization of all other parameters with both the uncertainty of the chiral EFT Hamiltonian and the uncertainties in the experimental measurements taken into account.
+The experimental value of the $^3$H $\beta$ decay half life $(1129.6\pm 3)$~s~\cite{Akulov:2005} adopted by Ref.~\cite{Wesolowski:2021cni} corresponds to our Fit-2 discussed below.

 It was found that, at the older PDG value of $g_A=1.2724$~\cite{PhysRevD.98.030001}, the joint PDF of $c_D$-$c_E$ was well described by a multivariate $t$-distribution $t_\nu(m,S)$ with $\nu \approx 2.8$ degrees of freedom, a mean vector $m = [-0.0047, -0.1892]$ and a scale matrix of